 Mistakes are a normal part of life, and giving yourself the room to be flawed without allowing yourself to be defined by those flaws is one of the kindest things you can do for you.

 Don’t lose sight of your own potential because you missed the goal recently.
 Instead, find healthy ways to encourage yourself and learn from the experience.

 It’s universally accepted behavior to commit to someone else—whether it is through friendship or marriage.

 You are expected to be patient and hold the hands of your loved ones during trying times.
-And also, you readily provide a shoulder to cry on when it is needed, because you are committed.
+And also, you readily provide a shoulder to cry on when it is needed because you are committed.

 To consummate your new drive towards self-compassion, make a commitment to yourself now.
 Don’t wait for tomorrow.
 Promise to always nurture yourself and provide a safe space for yourself.

-Strive to be compassionate to you during the good times and especially during the bad times.
+Strive to be compassionate to yourself during the good times and especially during the bad times.
 Exercising self-caring consists in being nice to ourselves in good times and in bad, in sickness and in health—yes, and that includes when we slip up.